ccTCP/RFC/RFC-eventhook.md

 ```

 #### Additional behaviour
-- Will raise error, when no eventhook is provided
+- Will raise error, when no eventhook is provided.
-- Will do nothing, when the eventhook is already enabled
+- Will do nothing, when the eventhook is already enabled.

 ### `eventhook.disable(ehook)`

 #### Summary
-This will disable the eventhook, no longer allowing registered Listeners to receive events
+This will disable the eventhook, no longer allowing registered Listeners to receive events.

 #### Parameters
-- `ehook` The object itself
+- `ehook` The object itself.

 #### Returns
 - nothing